-Our waterways can be very lively spaces.
+Canals and rivers can be very lively spaces.
 Visit us and you could see cyclists, walkers, boaters, anglers, kayakers and even horses pulling boats along the water.
-We’re proud to offer so many different opportunities to enjoy our canals and rivers.
+Our towpath code encourages everyone to be more aware when using the towpaths.

 This is the result.
 It’s a common sense guide to sharing the towpath and what to expect of others.

-Share the space – towpaths are popular places to be enjoyed by everyone.
-Please be mindful of others, keep dogs under control, and clean up after them.
+Towpaths are popular places to be enjoyed by everyone.
+Please be mindful of others.
+Keep dogs under control and clean up after them.

-Drop your pace – pedestrians have priority on our towpaths so be ready to slow down; if you’re in a hurry, consider using an alternative route for your journey.
+Pedestrians have priority on our towpaths so cyclists need to be ready to slow down.
+If you're in a hurry, consider using an alternative route for your journey.

-It’s a special place – our waterways are living history, with boats, working locks and low bridges so please give way to waterway users and be extra careful where visibility is limited.
+Our waterways are living history with boats, working locks and low bridges, so please give way to waterway uses and be extra careful where visibility is limited.